 A complete guide to special immigrant green cards and requirements.

-EB-4 visa may provide your path to permanent residence in the United States.
-Unlike other employment-based green card categories that focus on professional skills or education, the EB-4 is reserved for "special immigrants" whose eligibility stems from specific roles, humanitarian circumstances, or service to the U.S. government.
+The EB-4 visa may provide your path to permanent residence in the United States.
+Unlike other employment-based green card categories that focus on professional skills or education, the EB-4 visa special immigrant category is reserved for "special immigrants" whose eligibility stems from specific roles, humanitarian circumstances, or service to the U.S. government.

-This guide covers who qualifies for the EB-4 category, the application process, current processing times, and what to expect from the visa bulletin.
+This guide covers who qualifies for special immigrant status, the application process, current processing times, and what to expect from the visa bulletin.
 Understanding these details will help you plan your immigration journey and avoid common pitfalls.

-The employment-based fourth preference (EB-4) immigrant visa provides a path to lawful permanent resident status for individuals classified as "special immigrants" under U.S. immigration law.
+The fourth preference employment-based special immigrant visa provides a path to lawful permanent resident status for individuals classified as "special immigrants" under U.S. immigration law.
 U.S. Citizenship and Immigration Services (USCIS) administers this category, which includes religious workers, special immigrant juveniles, certain broadcasters, and several other groups defined by statute.

-What distinguishes the EB-4 from other employment-based immigration categories is its focus on specific roles and circumstances rather than educational credentials or extraordinary ability.
-Unlike EB-2 or EB-3 green cards, the EB-4 does not require PERM labor certification through the Department of Labor.
+What distinguishes the special immigrant category from other employment-based immigration categories is its focus on specific roles and circumstances rather than educational credentials or extraordinary ability.
+Unlike EB-2 or EB-3 green cards, the special immigrant category does not require PERM labor certification through the Department of Labor.
 This streamlines the process for qualifying applicants, though eligibility criteria remain strict.

-The annual allocation for EB-4 visas is approximately 7.1% of the roughly 140,000 employment-based immigrant visas available each fiscal year, which translates to around 10,000 visas annually (though actual numbers may vary slightly year to year).
+The annual allocation for special immigrant visas is approximately 7.1% of the roughly 140,000 employment-based immigrant visas available each fiscal year, which translates to around 10,000 visas annually (though actual numbers may vary slightly year to year).
 Within this allocation, certain subcategories have their own caps: non-minister religious workers are subject to a statutory cap of 5,000 visas annually, and broadcasters are limited to 100.
-The following table shows how EB-4 compares to other employment-based categories.
+The following table shows how the special immigrant category compares to other employment-based categories.

 Note: Figures are approximate and may vary annually.

-Understanding where EB-4 fits in the broader employment-based immigration system helps clarify whether this category matches your situation or whether another pathway might serve you better.
+Understanding where the special immigrant category fits in the broader employment-based immigration system helps clarify whether this category matches your situation or whether another pathway might serve you better.

-Because demand for EB-4 visas often exceeds the annual supply, most applicants face multi-year waits before they can complete their green card applications.
+Because demand for fourth preference status often exceeds the annual supply, most applicants face multi-year waits before they can complete their applications.
 Understanding how priority dates work and how to track visa availability is critical for planning your timeline.

 Your priority date is typically the date USCIS receives your Form I-360 petition.
 This date establishes your place in line for an available immigrant visa.
 The Department of State publishes a monthly visa bulletin that shows which priority dates are "current" for each category.

-In fiscal year 2025, the EB-4 category reached its annual limit on February 28, 2025, meaning no new EB-4 immigrant visas could be issued until the new fiscal year began on October 1, 2025.
+In fiscal year 2025, this category reached its annual limit on February 28, 2025, meaning no new special immigrant visas could be issued until the new fiscal year began on October 1, 2025.
 When this happens, the visa bulletin marks the category as "Unavailable."
 After the new fiscal year began, filing dates retrogressed significantly.

 Retrogression occurs when cut-off dates move backward from one month to the next.
 An applicant who was briefly current may find themselves waiting longer if the dates move backward.
-This makes monitoring the visa bulletin monthly essential for anyone in the EB-4 queue.
+This makes monitoring the visa bulletin monthly essential for anyone in this queue.

-The table below shows current EB-4 priority dates from the April 2026 Visa Bulletin.
+The table below shows current priority dates from the April 2026 Visa Bulletin.

-These dates reflect a backlog of approximately 3.5 years, meaning applicants with priority dates before July 15, 2022 can proceed with final action on their green card applications.
+These dates reflect a backlog of approximately 3.5 years, meaning applicants with priority dates before July 15, 2022 can proceed with final action on their special immigrant green card applications.

-Understanding total costs helps you budget for the full EB-4 process, which involves multiple government fees at different stages.
+Understanding total costs helps you budget for the full special immigrant process, which involves multiple government fees at different stages.
 Processing times vary significantly depending on your specific subcategory and whether you pursue adjustment of status within the United States or consular processing abroad.

 Note: Fees change periodically.
 Check current rates at uscis.gov before filing.

-Several EB-4 subcategories are exempt from the Form I-360 filing fee, including special immigrant juveniles, Afghan and Iraqi nationals who worked with the U.S. Armed Forces, and certain military members.
+Several special immigrant subcategories are exempt from the Form I-360 filing fee, including special immigrant juveniles, Afghan and Iraqi nationals who worked with the U.S. Armed Forces, and certain military members.
 Special immigrant juveniles are also exempt from the I-485 filing fee.

 For processing times, Form I-360 petitions currently take 8.5 to 37 months for 80% of cases, depending on the special immigrant subcategory.
 Religious workers generally experience faster processing than other categories.
 After I-360 approval, the wait for visa availability adds another three to five years or more for most applicants.
 Once your priority date becomes current, the I-485 or consular processing phase adds several additional months.

-The EB-4 covers a diverse range of foreign nationals, and identifying which special immigrant category applies to your situation is the first step toward pursuing a green card.
+The special immigrant category covers a diverse range of foreign nationals, and identifying which special immigrant category applies to your situation is the first step toward pursuing an EB-4 green card.
 The immigrant category is defined by statute and includes a diverse range of foreign nationals with specific backgrounds or circumstances.

 Eligible special immigrant categories include: